-At the centre of our new model is the solidarity hub, exploring new ways of supporting struggles for justice, and the solidarity actions that emerge from them.
-With this, we are hoping to connect people across Southern Africa through leadership, with solid research, and national and regional advocacy with close links with marginalised communities.
+At the centre of our new model is the solidarity hub, which aims to connect people across Southern Africa through leadership, with solid research, and national and regional advocacy with close links with marginalised communities.
+It aims to explore new ways of supporting struggles for justice, and the solidarity actions that emerge from them.

 The network connects partners and communities around economic, gender and climate justice.
 Among the emerging actions include the Ubumbano Community Voice app and website which really has come to the fore in the coronavirus crisis